Linéaire

 -

-Only 1 vehicle with a team of 4 people, including the pacer, will be allowed.
+Only one vehicle with a team of up to 4 people, including the pacer, will be allowed.

 MANDATORY EQUIPMENT